+1997 1998

-1997 1998 Revolving line of credit in the original amount of \$45,000,000 bearing interest based on LIBOR plus 1.5% to 2.5% set quarterly (7.31% at December 31, 1998) principal due April 30, 2000 \$ 10,350 \$ 27,400 Other installment notes payable with interest rates ranging from 7% to 10% due in monthly installments through April, 2011 989 555 Less current portion of notes payable 11,339 27 , 955 Long-term debt \$ 11,339 ======== \$ 27,955 =======
+Revolving line of credit in the original amount of \$45,000,000 bearing interest based on LIBOR plus 1.5% to 2.5% set quarterly (7.31% at December 31, 1998) principal due April 30, 2000 \$10,350 \$27,400

+ranging from 7% to 10% due in monthly installments through April, 2011 989 555

+11 330 27,955

+Less current portion of notes payable

+Long-term debt \$11,339 \$27,955

+====== ======

-Superior maintains a revolving credit facility which provides for borrowing of \$45.0 million which matures on April 30, 2000, and bears interest at an rate of LIBOR plus a margin that depends on Superior's debt coverage ratio.
+Superior maintains a revolving credit facility which provides for borrowing of up to \$45.0 million which matures on April 30, 2000, and bears interest at an annual rate of LIBOR plus a margin that depends on Superior's debt coverage ratio.
 A commitment fee ranging from .25% to .325% per annum is payable on the unused portion of the credit.
 Borrowings under the Bank Credit Facility are available for acquisitions, working capital, letters of credit and general corporate purposes.
 Indebtedness under the Bank Credit Facility is guaranteed by Superior's subsidiaries, collateralized by substantially all of the assets of Superior and its subsidiaries, and a pledge of all the common stock of Superior's subsidiaries.
 Pursuant to the Bank Credit Facility, Superior has agreed to maintain certain financial ratios.
-The Bank Cedit Facility also imposes certain limitations on the ability of Superior to make capital expenditures, pay dividends or other distributions to its stockholders, make acquisitions or incur indebtedness outside of the Bank Credit Facility.
+The Bank Credit Facility also imposes certain limitations on the ability of Superior to make capital expenditures, pay dividends or other distributions to its stockholders, make acquisitions or incur indebtedness outside of the Bank Credit Facility.
 Superior is not required to maintain compensating balances in connection with these agreements.

-(6) INCOME TAXES
+(6) Income Taxes